giftig/rusteam/README.md

     string into an actual timestamp to allow sorting by the field.
 See `steam::conv::parse_release_date`.

-#### Import wishlist

-Wishlist APIs are not made public by Steam, so for private wishlists the only way of scraping them would be to provide a cookie from a valid login session.
-Retrieving such a cookie is likely to be unreliable given Steam uses MFA and doesn't encourage scraping its web APIs.

-Currently the `import-wishlist` command just supports syncing wishlist data to the `wishlist` table for a provided `userdata` file, and you'll need to fetch that file yourself.

-A previous iteration of this command fetched data from `/wishlist/profiles/<id>/wishlistdata/` but this API has since been removed and the new version on the steam website uses a streaming protobuf format which is (probably intentionally) a lot less friendly to being scraped.

-Instead we rely on a userdata, which can be manually retrieved and imported:
-  1. Log in to steam
-  2. Go to https://store.steampowered.com/dynamicstore/userdata/ and save the JSON data

-You can then import the wishlist with `rusteam import-wishlist -f userdata.json`.

 ## Queries

 Some useful queries for analysing upcoming games, recently-played games, and other interesting